Who is tracking you online? The BIG Brothers? So many of them?

 - More on online Privacy http://privacychoice.org/

 About Saad FaruqueI do technology integration for living.
-I enjoy music, traveling and taking photos.
+I enjoy traveling and taking photos and listening to music.

 Posted on March 1, 2012, in business, Internet, Personal, security, Technology, world and tagged addon, chrome, Collusion, firefox addon, online privacy, spying, tracking cookie, tracking cookies, tracking you online.
 Bookmark the permalink.
 3 Comments.